 Tips for making Kale Tabbouleh Salad

-- Make a double batch of the kamut (or other whole grain) while you’re cooking it so you’ve got extra for grain bowls, or you can freeze it in handy one-cup portions.
+Make a double batch of the bulgur (or other whole grain) while you’re cooking it so you’ve got extra for grain bowls, or you can freeze it in handy one-cup portions.
+Related: Batch Cooking for Beginners.

 Hey Nutrition Lady, what’s good about this salad?